-552. We sometimes find sentences that contain what are called pleonastic words, used for emphasis, or to call attention to what is to be spoken of.
-As in -
+528. We sometimes find sentences that contain what are called pleonastic words, used for emphasis, or to call attention to what is to be spoken of.
+As they and he in -

 Thy rod and thy staff, they comfort me.
 The boy, O where was he?